Chuj people: Language

 The Chuj historically speak a language, also called Chuj, which is part of the Q'anjobalan branch of the Mayan languages.
 It is most closely related to Tojolab'al, spoken in Mexico.
-The Chuj now also speak Spanish and are bi-lingual.
+The Chuj now also speak Spanish and are bilingual.

 Although the Chuj language remains viable, as with other Mayan languages, children, particularly in urban centres, increasingly do not learn Chuj as a first language or, in some cases, at all.

 Marriage and family

 The Chuj traditionally have arranged marriages, although Church weddings are relatively rare because of the cost of having a priest officiate.
 Chuj men also practise "bride kidnapping" where a woman is effectively abducted rather than her family formally petitioned for her hand.

 Descent is reckoned bilaterally and each side is of equal importance.
 Typically, the nuclear family shares a compound with the husband's brothers and parents and economic and child care activities are shared within the compound.
 The extended family will own several small parcels of land, at varying distances from the town center.
 In San Mateo and San Sebastián there is also access to communal land.